My E-mail Marketing Campaign Sucks…What to Do?

 Are your Creating Custom E-mail Marketing Campaigns for Your Prospects?

-If you’re delivering same message for all your prospects, then you are making the biggest mistake.
+If you’re delivering the same message for all your prospects, then you are making the biggest mistake.

-Each of your customer / prospects is at different stage of buying.
+Each of your customer/prospects is at different stages of buying.

 Someone is just researching, someone is evaluating and some of them are at the decision-making stage.